Franklinford

 Franklinford carries significant historical weight as the site of the Loddon Aboriginal Protectorate, established in 1841 by Edward Stone Parker as a settlement for the Dja Dja Wurrung people.
 The heritage-listed Franklinford Schoolhouse, one of the few mid-1860s common schools surviving in its original rural setting, and the historic Franklinford Cemetery — established in 1842 — are the locality's most notable landmarks.
 Residents and visitors to the broader region enjoy proximity to the spa country of Daylesford and Hepburn Springs, as well as the historic goldfields town of Newstead.
 The surrounding landscape, including the nearby extinct volcano of Mount Franklin, appeals to those seeking rural solitude within reach of central Victoria's thriving arts and wellness scene.

-Franklinford falls under postcode 3461 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Macedon (Northern Victoria) electorate.
+Franklinford falls under postcode 3461 and is governed by the Hepburn Council (Local Government Area).
+For federal elections, residents vote in the electorate of Bendigo, while state elections fall under the Macedon (Northern Victoria) electorate.

 📍 Location